Minutes

 BUSINESS MEETING

 CALL TO ORDER / ROLL CALL: The meeting was called to order at 7:00 p.m. by Mayor WRIGHT.
-Council members present were NUESSEN, HARMON, HINRICHS, BURTON, and GERLEMAN.
+Council members present were NUESSEN, HARMON, BURTON, and GERLEMAN.
+HINRICHS was absent.
 Also present, City Attorney Steve Atherton and City Clerk Dodie Doudna.

-APPROVAL OF MINUTES: Moved by HARMON to approve March 10, 2026, Business Meeting minutes.
-Motion seconded by NUESSEN 5-0 Vote
+APPROVAL OF MINUTES: Moved by HARMON to approve April 14, 2026, Business Meeting minutes.
+Motion seconded by NUESSEN 4-0 Vote Moved by BURTON to approve April 6, 2026, Special meeting minutes.
+Motion seconded by GERLEMAN.
+2-0 Vote.

-BILLS TO PAY: Moved by HINRICHS to approve the April bills to pay in the amount of $57012.33.
-Motion seconded by BURTON.
-5-0 Vote
+BILLS TO PAY: Moved by BURTON to approve the May bills to pay in the amount of $33,266.23.
+Motion seconded by HARMON.
+4-0 Vote

 REPORTS OF STANDING COMMITTEES:

 ADOPT THE AGENDA.
-Moved by HINRICHS to approve the agenda.
-Motion seconded by BURTON.
-5-0 Vote
+Moved by NUESSEN to approve the agenda.
+Motion seconded by HARMON.
+4-0 Vote

-Motion to adjourn at 8:31 pm by BURTON.
-Seconded by HINRICHS.
-5-0 Vote
+Motion to adjourn at 8:21 pm by BURTON.
+Seconded by NUESSEN.
+4-0 Vote

 Related Documents